Ogden Union Railway & Depot Company

 Work halted, however, during 1887 as Union Pacific's attention turned to defending itself before the Pacific Railway Commission, formed by Congress to fully investigate the affairs of the government bond-aided railways, and their questionable methods of repaying the government for obligations coming due during the late 1890s.
 To separate the mainline roads from any improvements they wanted to make, and to aid in the financing of the depot, and other improvements at Ogden, UP and CP organized the Ogden Union Railway & Depot Co., as noted, in September 1888.
 Work resumed and the depot was completed in July 1889, with July 31 being set aside as the day of grand celebration.

-The station was open to the public all day.
+On July 31st, the new station was open to the public all day.
 The celebration was capped off that evening with a round of speeches and a dance.
 At 1 a.m., a special train returned Salt Lake City guests to their homes, while the Ogden guests danced until 2 a.m.
 One speaker remarked that "after long years of anxious waiting, we have at last secured the great prize, and the people of Ogden are happy."
 In addition to the new depot, OUR&D built a freight house, and in 1889, Union Pacific completed a large addition to its ice house.

 Growth continued and Ogden became one of the largest railroad centers in the West.
 By the turn of the century, the city was the home of numerous canneries, wholesale houses, clothing mills and factories, foundries and machine shops, brick yards, and other factories of all kinds.
-As a railroad center, Ogden was the home of UP's Wyoming Division, SP's Salt Lake Division, the Salt Lake & Ogden Railway (later called the Bamberger), and the Ogden & Northwestern Railroad, later to become the Utah Idaho Central.
+As a railroad center, Ogden was the home of Union Pacific's Wyoming Division, Southern Pacific's Salt Lake Division, the Salt Lake & Ogden Railway (later called the Bamberger), and the Ogden & Northwestern Railroad, later to become the Utah Idaho Central.
 New mechanical facilities (roundhouses and car and locomotive shops) were completed for UP in 1897, and for SP in 1906.
 The Southern Pacific shops acted as its General Eastern Shops, and employed more than 500 men in its "three immense buildings of white stone and brick."
 Both Union Pacific and the Denver & Rio Grande also maintained their shops in Ogden, employing 125 men between them.
 In 1910, a new OUR&D freight house replaced the one built in 1889.
 Located just north of Union Station on Wall Avenue, it was 700 feet long and could handle 100 cars on its seven tracks.
 [The OUR&D freight house was closed and demolished in 1972.]

 The November 1906 Official Guide of the Railways provides an excellent look at passenger railroading in Ogden.
 In 1906 there were six Rio Grande Western trains operating through Ogden.
 Included were trains that connected with one of Oregon Short Line's trains to Seattle.
 Union Pacific ran six through trains, four of which connected directly with Southern Pacific trains.
 UP also ran a local between Ogden and Echo.
 SP's trains connected with UP at Ogden, except for a mixed train that operated between Ogden and Kelton on the old Promontory line.